What’s the deal with Quantized Congestion Notification (QCN)

 So that’s an example of end-to-end congestion management.
 Within Ethernet and FCoE specifically we don’t have any native end-to-end congestion tools (remember TCP is up on L4 and we’re hanging out with the cool kids at L2.)
 No problem though because We’re talking FCoE right?
 FCoE is just a L1-L2 replacement for Fibre Channel (FC) L0-L1, so we’ll just use FC end-to-end congestion management… Not so fast boys and girls, FC does not have a standard for end-to-end congestion management, that’s right our beautiful over engineered lossless FC has no mechanism for handling network wide, end-to-end congestion.
 That’s because it doesn’t need it.

 FC is moving SCSI data, and SCSI is sensitive to dropped frames, latency is important but lossless delivery is more important.
 To ensure a frame is never dropped FC uses a hop-by-hop flow control known as buffer-to-buffer (B2B) credits.
 At a high level each FC device knows the amount of buffer spaces available on the next hop device based on the agreed upon frame size (typically 2148 bytes.)
 This means that a device will never send a frame to a next hop device that cannot handle the frame.
-Let’s go back to my analogy and keep with my USMC theme.
+Let’s go back to the world of analogy.

 Buffer-to-buffer credits: